 The garage is on the eastbound carriageway of the main route from west Wales to Cardiff and Newport, and Oil4Wales founder and managing director Colin Owens believes it has great potential to attract travellers.

 “The garage has had no investment in it in for over 20 years.
 The location with the view over the Black Mountain range cries out for investment to attract more tourists and locals if we can provide the services, such as a cafeteria and a tourist shop, all stocked with Welsh produce,” said Mr Owens.

 “There’s an opportunity we believe for Welsh produce to be marketed well and to be an attraction to tourists.
 We have some of the best countryside and beaches in Europe, and we’ve got great publicity now with events in Cardiff and everything else that’s going on, we are becoming a great tourist location,” Mr Owens added.

 The loan from the Development Bank of Wales will pay for the refurbishment of the former Texaco filling station as well as the conversion and enlargement of the present shop into a new tourist shop and café.

 Set up nine years ago, the ethos of its founder was to build a company that sees itself, and is seen, as part of the community.
 Solidifying their commitment to the community, Oil 4 Wales proudly sponsor the Scarlets and Ospreys rugby teams and players regularly act as brand ambassadors for the company at community events and shows.

-“The whole strategy at our conception was to become a Welsh community company, the only oil company that’s Welsh that covers the whole of Wales.
+“The whole strategy at our conception was to become a Welsh community company, an oil company that’s Welsh that covers the whole of Wales.